 College for Social Innovation

-Dr. Minard earned her PhD in Economics with highest honors from Sciences Po, Paris, and has worked as a socio-economist, educator, researcher, and development practitioner for the past twenty years on several continents at the intersection of private sector development, economic policy, social innovation and social enterprise, design thinking and impact investing/social finance.
-Prior to joining the College for Social Innovation, Dr. Minard was Executive Professor at Northeastern University’s D'Amore-McKim School of Business where she developed and taught award-winning courses on impact investing and social finance, social innovation and global social entrepreneurship, and led experiential field-based programs in India and Appalachia (US) with a focus on gender, food systems and social business.
+Sara Minard earned her PhD in Economics with highest honors from Sciences Po, Paris, and worked as a socio-economist, educator, researcher, and development practitioner for the past twenty years on several continents at the intersection of private sector development, economic policy, social innovation and social enterprise, design thinking and impact investing/social finance.
+Dr. Minard currently serves as Chief Program Officer for the College for Social Innovation, a not-for-profit organization in Boston, MA, that provides an innovative and unique experiential education opportunity for college students and their home colleges while building a bigger, better, and more diverse talent pipeline for the social sector.
+In this role Dr. Minard leads the design and delivery of a nationally recognized multi-disciplinary design thinking curriculum to educate and inspire the next generation of problem solvers.
+She also teaches impact investing and social innovation at Babson College.
+Prior to CfSI, Dr. Minard was Executive Professor at Northeastern University’s D'Amore-McKim School of Business where she developed and taught award-winning courses on impact investing and social finance, social innovation and global social entrepreneurship, and led experiential field-based programs in India and Appalachia (US) with a focus on gender, food systems and social business.
 Prior to Northeastern, she taught for five years at Columbia University’s School of International and Public Affairs as a full-time Lecturer-in-Discipline designing and delivering courses on methods for development practice and social entrepreneurship.
-Dr. Minard has also served as an international consultant and policy analyst for international development institutions, large companies, startups, and NGOs.
+In addition to her academic career, Dr. Minard serves as an international consultant and policy analyst for international development institutions, large companies, startups, and NGOs.
 Her industry experience includes five years as a socio-economist at the OECD in Paris where she managed development investment projects in 18 West African countries, and as a consultant for the World Bank/IFC and several UN agencies.
 She started her career as a Legislative Aide in the U.S. Senate and served in the U.S. Peace Corps in Senegal.
 She speaks fluent French, Wolof, and conversational Spanish, and serves on several boards and impact investment funds.
 Dr. Minard is a certified Ashtanga yoga teacher and is currently pursuing a teacher certification in mindfulness meditation.
+(July 2018)

 As sustainability director for Timberland, Colleen Vien is responsible for setting the brand’s strategic direction related to all aspects of sustainability, with a focus on making products responsibly, protecting and enhancing the outdoors, and community and employee engagement.
 This includes internal and external stakeholder engagement, NGO relationship management and CSR reporting and communications.